sherpa/sherpa/docs/model_classes/usermodel.rst

 * `~sherpa.models.model.ArithmeticModel` is the main base class for deriving user models since it supports combining models (e.g. by addition or multiplication) and a cache to reduce evaluation time at the expense of memory use.
+* `~sherpa.models.model.ArithmeticConstantModel` and
-  (`~sherpa.models.model.ArithmeticConstantModel` and `ArithmeticFunctionModel` are less general than `~sherpa.models.model.ArithmeticModel` and can be used to represent a constant value or a function.)
+  `~sherpa.models.modelArithmeticFunctionModel` are less general than `~sherpa.models.model.ArithmeticModel` and can be used to represent a constant value or a function.
 * `~sherpa.models.model.RegriddableModel1D` and
-  `~sherpa.models.model.RegriddableModel2D` which build on `~sherpa.models.model.ArithmeticModel` to allow a model to be evaluated on a different grid to that requested.
+  `~sherpa.models.model.RegriddableModel2D` which build on `~sherpa.models.model.ArithmeticModel` to allow a model to be evaluated on a separate grid and then re-binned or interpolated onto the requested grid.

 To define a new model, a new class inherits from one of these base classes and implements an ``__init__`` method that defines the model parameters